How to deal with the stress of moving?

 The most stress-inducing part of a move is the feeling of being unprepared.
 We often feel overwhelmed and think that everything will have to be done at the last minute.
 The best remedy?
 Make a to-do-list!
 By organizing all the tasks you need to do in the coming weeks up until your move, you will feel like you are gradually making progress and that you have control over the process of moving.

 2. New neighborhood?
 Explore it beforehand!

 Moving often entails changing neighborhoods, or even cities.
+It also means to deal with new neighbors!
 This can bring about a loss of points of reference.
 Plus, we often dread leaving a familiar environment.
 The best cure is to adapt to your new neighborhood before your moving day!
 During the weekends preceding your move, explore and get accustomed to the stores, the main living spaces, the parks, or the sports centers located in the surrounding area!

 3. It’s never too early to start packing boxes